OratileKeabetswe/WMD/README.md

 # WMD
 This is a repository for WMD work
-This project makes use of th following technologies:Visual Studio Code, HTML5, CSS and JavaScript
+This project makes use of the following technologies:Visual Studio Code, HTML5, CSS and JavaScript